Viking Cruises Coronavirus update

 Viking European river cruises for Chinese travelers

-In Fall 2016, Viking became the first European river cruise company offering itineraries on dedicated to Chinese travelers riverboats.
+In Fall 2016, Viking became the first European river cruise company offering itineraries on dedicated to Chinese tourists riverboats.
 The company dedicated two longships, on which the primary onboard language is Mandarin.

 The first longship's 2016 itineraries (starting November 10) are on Rhine River, between homeports Amsterdam and Basel.
 The second longship's 2017 itineraries are on Danube.
 On both riverboats, all the hotel staff is Mandarin-speaking, all the signage is in Mandarin (from menus to toiletries).
 The onboard cuisine is traditional Chinese (dishes prepared by Szechuan and Cantonese chefs) plus European dishes by Michelin-star chefs.